GMyhf/2020fall-cs101/2020fall_Codeforces_problems.md

 Your task is to determine the number of different ways to paint the fence that satisfy all of Monocarp's described wishes.
 Two ways to paint are considered different if there exists a plank that is painted in different colors in these two ways.

-Input
+**Input**

-The first line contains a single integer 𝑡 (1≤𝑡≤104) — the number of test cases.
+The first line contains a single integer 𝑡 (1≤𝑡≤10^4) — the number of test cases.

-The first line of each test case contains two integers 𝑛 and 𝑚 (2≤𝑛,𝑚≤2⋅105) — the number of planks in the fence and the number of different colors of paint that Monocarp has.
+The first line of each test case contains two integers 𝑛 and 𝑚 (2≤𝑛,𝑚≤2⋅10^5) — the number of planks in the fence and the number of different colors of paint that Monocarp has.

 The second line contains 𝑚 integers 𝑎1,𝑎2,…,𝑎𝑚 (1≤𝑎𝑖≤𝑛), where 𝑎𝑖 is the maximum number of planks that can be painted with the paint of color 𝑖.

-The sum of 𝑛 over all test cases does not exceed 2⋅105.
-The sum of 𝑚 over all test cases does not exceed 2⋅105.
+The sum of 𝑛 over all test cases does not exceed 2⋅10^5.
+The sum of 𝑚 over all test cases does not exceed 2⋅10^5.

-Output
+**Output**

 For each test case, output the number of different ways to paint the fence that satisfy all of Monocarp's described wishes.